standardgalactic/zet/_papers/CAV_16.md

 editor: S. Chaudhuri, A. Farzan
 doi: 10.1007/978-3-319-41540-6_3
 booktitle: Proceedings of the 2016 International Conference on Computer Aided Verification (CAV'16)
-authors: Alastair Reid and Rick Chen and Anastasios Deligiannis and David Gilday and David Hoyes and Will Keen and Ashan Pathirane and Owen Shepherd and Peter Vrabel and Ali Zaidi
+authors: Alastair Reid and Rick Chen and Anastasios Deligiannis and David Gilday and David Hoyes and Will Keen and Ashan Pathirane and Erin Shepherd and Peter Vrabel and Ali Zaidi
 ar_shortname: CAV 16
 ar_file: CAV_16
 affiliation: ARM Ltd